nitinKothakonda/MFG598-Final-Project/README.md

 # MFG598-Final-Project
-This repository consists the files for the final project of MFG598.
+This repository consists the files for the final project of MFG598.Please unzip the respective files and make sure everything is in the same directory to run the code.
+Something similar to the screenshot added before.
+Remember that inside the visualization folder there are plot1.py and plot2.py files.
+Inside environment folder there's the load_data.py file, similarly inside the algorithms, data and database folders there are astar.py, map1.csv and db_manager.py